 Observational knowledge gained by “side by side” witnessing is more easily classified as documentary photography, which places emphasis on objectivity, a search for truth, and candid photography of a particular subject.
 Cultural photography is interested in the personal view points of the culture and the photographers who create images within the culture.

 The aim of cultural photography is to understand how the visible and invisible influences that affect a culture express themselves through visual events, people, and shared traditions.

-Since its launch in 2010, A/M Workshops grew into a global community of Photographers & Connoisseurs that have a passionate curiosity for Art, Creativity, and Photography.
+Since its launch in 2010, A/M Workshops grew into a global community of photographers and connoisseurs who have a passionate curiosity for art, creativity, and photography.